Jiingy/Jineric-Mod/README.md

-### Jineric Mod
+# Jineric Mod
-This is a mod focussed on adding vanilla styled features to enhance and expand the player's experience

-#### Extra Comments
-As of now, there is no current theme or plan, I just add whatever I think may be cool to have in the game
+Jineric mod is made to enhance the gameplay experience by expanding upon vanilla features, or adding new ones!
+Generally, most additions are intended to stay within the design philosophy of currently existing features.

+If you find any bugs, please report them so that I can fix it ASAP!